Aruni Wijewardane: Career

 From 2005 to 2008 Wijewardane served as Ambassador of Sri Lanka to Austria and Permanent Representative to the International Organisations, where she also held the position of Governor for Sri Lanka on the IAEA Board of Governors.

-From 2011 to 2013, she was Director of the International Organizations and Nonproliferation Program at the James Martin Center for Nonproliferation Studies (CNS) in Monterey, California.
+From 2011 to 2013, she was Director of the International Organizations and Nonproliferation Program at the James Martin Center for Nonproliferation Studies (CNS), Middlebury Institute of International Studies in Monterey, California.

 From 2013 to 2020, Wijewardane served as Secretary of the Policy Making Organs of International Atomic Energy Agency (IAEA).

 On 20 May 2022, Wijewardane was appointed as the Foreign Secretary of Sri Lanka.
+She served in that Capacity until she was succeeded by Aruni Ranaraja in November 2024.